 One might also add a pivot locator, an excellent tool for aligning pivots with their holes during assembly.

-You do not need to purchase everything at once to begin your new adventure into clock repair.
+Build you set of tools little by little to spread the cost.
 You may already have some of the items I’ve mentioned but buy what you need when you need it.
 As for those specialized tools, broaches for example, it pays to spend a little extra for better quality.

 These are the tools you require to start your journey into clock repair.
 If you have a tool (or tools) you feel is indispensable for the beginning clock-maker please let me know.